 With the support of this global network of collaborators, the Institute is now successfully operating programming focused on: (1) assisting social enterprises to overcome barriers to growth, (2) consolidating the silos of technical assistance resources available, and (3) reaching globally to create cross-sector partnerships, open new market opportunities, and facilitate engagement with investors, communities, and government agencies.

 The Institute's approach is built on a firm belief in creating world-class opportunities for hands-on, engaged experiential scholarship (“learning by doing”).
 The Institute also leverages a “trans-disciplinary” approach to entrepreneurial development, which is facilitating collaboration between various sectors in order to encourage breakthroughs in theory, practice, policy, job creation, and economic development outcomes.
 This feature of trans-disciplinary collaboration is especially relevant as society faces complex environmental and social problems that require new and transformative solutions.

-With the Institute successfully launched, efforts will now focus on implementing a multi-year strategy aiming to: (1) create 1,000 jobs, (2) facilitate $50 million in new business development, (3) streamline access to the $6.57 trillion in capital earmarked for sustainable investments with the development of a new social enterprise impact assessment framework, and (4) leverage the combined reach and resources of a growing international network of university and institutional stakeholders in order to facilitate and foster significant economic development outcomes.
+With the Institute and its socially responsible funding platform SourceFunding.org successfully launched, efforts are focused on implementing a multi-year strategy aiming to: (1) create 1,000 jobs, (2) facilitate $50 million in new business development, (3) streamline access to the $6+ trillion in capital earmarked for sustainable investments with the development of a new social enterprise impact assessment framework, and (4) leverage the combined reach and resources of a growing international network of university and institutional stakeholders in order to facilitate and foster significant economic development outcomes.